Here is a possible algorithm for creating a robust strategy using Belkaglazer EA

 IV.
 Time-stop, SL, TP

 1) The math (stat) advantage of entry points and trades decreases with the position holding time.
 Therefore, it is necessary to use a time-stop (see parameters ‘StopBar‘ and ‘StopHour‘).
 The time-stop is a time-based stop loss that automatically closes trades at a specified time or after a certain number of bars has expired.
 Increasing the time-stop value increases performance.
-After a certain point, the performance does not increase or falls slightly.
+After a certain point, the performance does not increase and falls slightly.
 This point is the best value for a time-stop.
 But remember, the longer the holding time, the higher the trading risk.

 2) Optimize SL/TP values one by one.
-Do not select too small or large values, follow the logic of your idea.
+Do not select too small or large values; follow the logic of your idea.
 The SL/TP values have little effect on performance for a good strategy.

 Let's optimize 'StopBar' from 1 to 100 step 1: So, the time-stop works well, and no point to hold trades longer than ~ 43 bars.
 I set it to 40.
 'StopLoss' from 0.05 to 1 step 0.05: The values 0.2....0.4 are good.
 I set it to 0.30 'TakeProfit' from 0.1 to 2 step 0.1: I set 'TakeProfit' to 1.5 Now the strategy looks better: PF=1.49, Avg.trade=8.1pips, Number of trades=1112, Total profit=906, spread=0.2pips, no slippage, 'open prices only' method, Alpari data from 2005 to 2018